Botspot/pi-apps/DOCUMENTATION.md

 - `package_info` - List everything `dpkg` knows about the specified package.
   - This retrieves a block of text from the `/var/lib/dpkg/status` file.
+  - This only works if the package is currently installed.
 - `package_installed` - determine if the specified package is installed.
   - Returns an exit code of `0` if the package is installed, otherwise it returns `1`.
 - `package_available` - determine if the specified package is able to be installed with `apt`.